NVIDIA/jetson-gpio/README.md

 #### 11. PWM

-See `samples/simple_pwm.py` for details on how to use PWM channels.

 The Jetson.GPIO library supports PWM only on pins with attached hardware PWM controllers.
 Unlike the RPi.GPIO library, the Jetson.GPIO library does not implement Software emulated PWM.
 Jetson Nano supports 2 PWM channels, and